dnkratos/Frontend-Mentor-Newsletter-sign-up-form-with-success-message/README.md

 ### Useful resources

--   [Example resource 1](https://www.w3resource.com/javascript/form/email-validation.php) - This Article helped me a lot in creating the validation for the email!
+-   [Email Validation Resource](https://www.w3resource.com/javascript/form/email-validation.php) - This Article helped me a lot in creating the validation for the email!

 ## Author